storj-thirdparty/uplink-python/docs/library.md

 ### write(Bytes, Int)

+#### Description:

 write function uploads bytes data to the object's data stream.
-It returns the number of bytes written and throuws any exception encountered that caused the write to stop early.\
+It returns the number of bytes written and throws any exception encountered that caused the write to stop early.\
 upload_object function is required as a pre-requisite for this function.
-This function accepts 2 argument buffer object which is data_to_write in bytes and Length is data being read and returns an writeresult object.\
+This function accepts 2 argument buffer object which is data_to_write in bytes and length is data being read, it returns the number of bytes written.
-On successful execution it can be used to get other properties which are bound to it.

 #### Arguments: